petabyt/fujiptp/README.md

 # How it works
 This uses an undocumented Canon PTP command (`0x9052`) found via
-reverse engineering.
-This command allows DryOS eventprocs like `EnableBootDisk`
+reverse engineering Canon software.
+This command allows DryOS shell
-to be run via USB rather than UART.
+commands like `EnableBootDisk` to be run via USB/PTP rather than UART.

 # Windows, Linux portable front-end
 I've written a portable front end UI app for this.
 I've tested it
-on Windows and Linux.
+on Windows and Linux:
 https://github.com/petabyt/mlinstall